7 Inspiring Politicians in Wheelchairs Who Made History

 • While recovering, she became a vocal advocate for veterans’ rights and disability issues.

-• 2009: Appointed by President Obama as Assistant Secretary of Veterans Affairs, where she worked on programs to help disabled veterans find employment and improve healthcare services.
+• 2009: Appointed by President Obama as Assistant Secretary of Veterans Affairs.

 • 2012: Elected to the U.S. House of Representatives, becoming the first Thai-American woman and the first female veteran of the Iraq War in Congress.